TOPIC: WINDOWS 10

 netsh interface ipv4 set subinterface "<name of ethernet interface>" mtu=1300 store=persistent

-Here, <name of ethernet interface> gets replace by the name of your connection and the string is quoted to avoid spaces in the name causing problems with executing the command.
+gets replaced by the name of your connection and the string is quoted to avoid spaces in the name causing problems with executing the command.
 Once that second command had been run, the first one was issued again and the output checked to ensure that the MTU setting was as expected.

-This was done when the VPN connection was inactive but it may work also with an active connection.
-After making the change, I again reconnected to the VPN and all has been as expected since then and I found a better connection for my Android phone too.
+While this was done when the VPN connection was inactive, it may work also with an active connection.
+After making the change, I again reconnected to the VPN and all has been as expected since then, and I found a better connection for my Android phone too.

 Lessons learned on managing Windows Taskbar and Start Menu colouring in VirtualBox virtual machines

-In the last few weeks, I have had a few occasions when the colouration of the Windows 10 taskbar and its Star Menu has departed from my expectations.
+9th December 2019In the last few weeks, I have had a few occasions when the colouration of the Windows 10 taskbar and its Star Menu has departed from my expectations.
 At times, this happened in VirtualBox virtual machine installations and both the legacy 5.2.x versions and the current 6.x ones have thrown up issues.

 The first one actually happened with a Windows 10 installation in VirtualBox 5.2.x when the taskbar changed colour to light grey and there was no way to get it to pick up the colour of the desktop image to become blue instead.
-The solution was to change the Windows from Light to Dark in order for the desired colouration to be applied and the settings above are taken from the screen that appears on going to Settings > Personalisation > Colours.
+The solution was to change the Windows from Light to Dark in order for the desired colouration to be applied, and the settings above are taken from the screen that appears on going to Settings > Personalisation > Colours.

 The second issue appeared in Windows 10 Professional installation in VirtualBox 6.0.x when the taskbar and Start Menu turned transparent after an updated.
-This virtual machine is used to see what is coming in the slow ring of Windows Insider so some rough edges could be expected.
+This virtual machine is used to see what is coming in the slow ring of Windows Insider, so some rough edges could be expected.
 The solution here was to turn off 3D acceleration in the Display pane of the VM settings after shutting it down.
 Starting it again showed that all was back as expected.

 Both resolutions took a share of time to find and there was a deal of experimentation needed too.
-Once identified, they addressed the issues as desired so I am recording here for use by others as much as future reference for myself.
+Once identified, they addressed the issues as desired.
+Hence, I am recording them here for use by others as much as future reference for myself.

 Quickly changing between virtual desktops in Windows 10

-One of the benefits of running Linux is the availability of virtual desktops and installing VirtuaWin was the only way to get the same functionality in Windows before the launch of Windows 10.
+12th October 2018One of the benefits of running Linux is the availability of virtual desktops, and installing VirtuaWin was the only way to get the same functionality on Windows before the launch of Windows 10.
 For reasons known to Microsoft, they decided against the same sort of implementation as seen in Linux or UNIX.
 Instead, they put the virtual desktop functionality a click away and rather hides it from most users unless they know what clicking on the Task View button allows.
 The approach also made switching between desktops slower with a mouse.
-However, there are keyboard shortcuts that addresses this once multiple virtual desktops exist.
+However, there are keyboard shortcuts that address this once multiple virtual desktops exist.

-Using WIN+CTRL+LEFT or WIN+CTRL+RIGHT does this easily once you have mastered the action.
+Using WIN + CTRL + LEFT or WIN + CTRL + RIGHT does this easily once you have mastered the action.
 Depending on your keyboard setup, WIN is the Windows, Super or Command key while CTRL is the Control key.
 Then, LEFT is the left arrow key and RIGHT is the right arrow key.
-For machines with smaller screens where multi-tasking causes clutter, virtual desktops are a godsend for organising how you work and having quick key combinations for switching between them adds to their utility.
+For machines with smaller screens where multitasking causes clutter, virtual desktops are a godsend for organising how you work, and having quick key combinations for switching between them adds to their utility.

 Using PowerShell to reinstall Windows Apps

-Recently, I managed to use 10AppsManager to remove most of the in-built apps from a Windows 10 virtual machine that I have for testing development versions in case anything ugly were to appear in a production update.
+9th September 2016Recently, I managed to use 10AppsManager to remove most of the in-built apps from a Windows 10 virtual machine that I have for testing development versions in case anything ugly were to appear in a production update.
 Curiosity is my excuse for letting the tool do what it did and some could do with restoration.
 Out of the lot, Windows Store is the main one that I have sorted so far.

 The first step of the process was to start up PowerShell in administrator mode.
-On my system, this is as simple as clicking on the relevant item in the menu popped up by right clicking on the Start Menu button and clicking on the Yes button in the dialogue box that appears afterwards.
-In your case, it might be a case of right clicking on the appropriate Start Menu programs entry, selecting the administrator option and going from there.
+On my system, this is as simple as clicking on the relevant item in the menu popped up by right-clicking on the Start Menu button and clicking on the Yes button in the dialogue box that appears afterwards.
+In your case, it might be a case of right-clicking on the appropriate Start Menu programs entry, selecting the administrator option and going from there.

 With this PowerShell session open, the first command to issue is the following: